2024 Western Illinois Leathernecks football team

 The 2024 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Big South–OVC Football Association during the 2024 NCAA Division I FCS football season.
+Led by first-year head coach Joe Davis the Leathernecks compiled an overall record of 4–8 with a mark of 3–5 in conference play, tying for sixth place in the Big South–OVC.

-They were led by a first-year head coach Joe Davis.
-The Leathernecks played their home games at Hanson Field in Macomb, Illinois.
-This was the team's first season as a member of the Ohio Valley Conference after leaving the Missouri Valley Football Conference following the previous season.
-They finished the season 4–8, 3–5 in Big South–OVC play to finish in a tie for sixth place.
+This was the team's first season as a member of the Ohio Valley Conference after leaving the Missouri Valley Football Conference (MFVC).